GerritGeeraerts/data-explorer/README.md

 Special thanks to:
 - [ydata-profiling](https://github.com/ydataai/ydata-profiling) for the amazing profiling capabilities
 - [LangChain](https://www.langchain.com/) for LLM integration
-- [OpenRouter](https://openrouter.ai/) for easy access to Claude and other models
+- [OpenRouter](https://openrouter.ai/) for easy access to all models of all providers
-- [Anthropic Claude](https://www.anthropic.com/) for generating insightful data descriptions

 ---

 ## 📝 License